Assistance to Firefighters Grant (AFG) Program

 - How are grant applications reviewed?

-- The evaluation criteria are listed in that year's Program Guidance.
-Review the Program Guidance and focus on these criteria in order to develop a competitive application for panel reviews.
+- The evaluation criteria are listed in that year's Funding Oppotunity Announcement (FOA).
+Review the FOA and focus on these criteria in order to develop a competitive application for panel reviews.
 All eligible applications go to panel reviews.

 - Where should I send letters of support from the community, political leaders, and others for my department's application?